nicholasoxford/r3-demo/README.md

 Session keys are temporary keypairs that can act on behalf of your main wallet, but with restrictions you define:

-- Set expiration times (keys auto-expire after X seconds/hours/days)
+- Set expiration times using either block height or clock time (keys auto-expire after X seconds/hours/days)
 - Control what they can do (transfers, delegate, custom actions)
 - Set transfer limits
 - Revoke them instantly if needed

 Useful for things like mobile apps, trading bots, team wallets, or any situation where you want to delegate limited authority without exposing your main wallet.

+## Why Anchor?

+I went with Anchor for this project because speed matters.
+Could've gone with Pinocchio for smaller binary size and better CU optimization, but that's premature optimization.
+My approach: ship something that works first, then optimize once you've got a solid baseline to measure against.
+Anchor gets you from idea to working prototype fast, which is exactly what you need when you're balancing product impact with shipping velocity.

 ## Setup